RichardFreedman/Encoding_Music/01_Tutorials/05_Pandas_Clean_Data.md

 We continue with our data about The Beatles:

 * A set from **Spotify** that includes information about 193 songs, albums, years, plus other acoustic ratings that Spotify uses to characterize tracks.
-View these data as a [github spreadsheet](https://github.com/RichardFreedman/Encoding_Music/blob/main/02_Lab_Data/Beatles/M_255_Beatles_Spotify_2025.csv).
+View these data as a [Github](https://github.com/RichardFreedman/Encoding_Music/blob/main/02_Lab_Data/Beatles/M_255_Beatles_Spotify_2025.csv).

 * A set compiled by a team at the **University of Belgrade (Serbia)** that contains information about over 300 Beatles songs:  author(s), lead singer(s), album, musical genre(s), and standing in the Top 50 Billboard charts.
 View these data on [Github]('https://github.com/inteligentni/Class-05-Feature-engineering/blob/master/The%20Beatles%20songs%20dataset%2C%20v1%2C%20no%20NAs.csv').